 In 2016, the Clinic sponsored a three-day workshop in Yangon for women human rights advocates, entitled “Write to Change the World.”
 The Clinic has also served as legal counsel to a coalition of women’s rights organizations, producing memos on the international and regional best practices of protecting women’s rights and prevention of violence against women.
 Additionally, it has helped LGBTQI organizations and lawyers in their efforts to repeal Myanmar’s sodomy laws, holding workshops in Yangon in January 2017 with activists, lawyers and survivors helping them establish protocols for cases involving LGBTQI defendants.

-Lastly, in May 2017, the Clinic worked with journalists, artists, and lawyers on freedom of expression, which has been threatened by section 66(d) of Myanmar’s Telecommunications law, a statute routinely used to suppress political activities.
+In May 2017, the Clinic worked with journalists, artists, and lawyers on freedom of expression, which has been threatened by section 66(d) of Myanmar’s Telecommunications law, a statute routinely used to suppress political activities.
 The Clinic ran a workshop on digital security, and drafted a legal memo offering constitutional arguments to be raised in criminal defamation trials and model language that can be used to repeal or revise the law.

 The Clinic has also hosted a range of events related to human rights in Myanmar on the Harvard Law School campus.
 One panel, “Ties To The Top: The Role of Government Officials in Human Rights Abuses in Myanmar,” featured advocates U Teikkha Nyana, a Buddhist monk seriously injured by white phosphorus during a peaceful protest, and who is now suing the local police chief, as well as the Home Affairs Minister; U Aung Thane, a Supreme Court advocate who is helping him; Matt Smith, of Fortify Rights; and Roger Normand, of Justice Trust.
 Another series focused on Myanmar’s democratic transition, featuring separate talks by U.S. State Department Woman of Courage award winner May Sabe Phyu and Matt Bugher, JD ’09.
-This year, in response to the Rohingya crisis and other human rights concerns in Myanmar, the Clinic screened “Sittwe,” a documentary about conflict-affected teens in Rakhine State, and hosted two Facebook live conversations.
-One of the conversations involved UN Special Rapporteur on Myanmar, Dr. Yanghee Lee.
+In 2018-2019, in response to the Rohingya crisis and other human rights concerns in Myanmar, the Clinic screened “Sittwe,” a documentary about conflict-affected teens in Rakhine State, and hosted two Facebook live conversations.
+One of the conversations involved former UN Special Rapporteur on Myanmar, Dr. Yanghee Lee.